oTree-org/otree-core/docs/app/views.rst

                     self.match.amount_given = self.treatment.amount_given_if_no_honor_split()
                     self.match.split_was_honored = False

 Built-in views
 ______________

-pTree provides built-in views.
+pTree provides some commonly used views.

 .. py:class:: Start

 Every app needs to define a ``Start`` view that inherits from ``ptree.views.abstract.Start``.
 This view displays a welcome page to users and an overview of the task they will be performing, followed by a "Next" button.
-This page gives users a chance to drop out before we assign them to a match, thus preventing "orphan" games.
+This page gives users a chance to drop out *before* we assign them to a match, thus preventing "orphan" games.
-Behind the scenes, this view also plays an important role in initializing the user's cookies.
+Behind the scenes, this view also plays an important role in initializing the database session.

-If you'd like to display different text on the page, or have a start form with fields other than ``nickname``, you can just override the ``form_class``
+If you'd like to display different text on the page, or have a start form with fields other than ``nickname``, you can just override the ``form_class`` or ``template_name``.
-(the parent class uses ``ptree.forms.StartForm``), and ``template_name`` (the parent class uses ``'ptree/Start.html'``).

-Here are some you may want to use:

 .. py:class:: ptree.views.concrete.RedemptionCode